dalaiden/DA_offline_PF/README.md

 ## Launch an experiment and get results

-Execute assim_offline.sc.
+Execute `assim_offline.sc`.
 Information about the progress of the program appears on the screen.

-Once the first assimilation is finished, an output file containing the the fcosts of the different particles is created in the folder `rundir/<exp_name>/output_fcost`.
+Once the first assimilation is finished, an output file containing the fcosts of the different particles is created in the folder `rundir/<exp_name>/output_fcost`.
 There is one fcost file per assimilation, with one line per particle.

 If the program crashes or if you want more information, you can have a look at the log files, located in the folder `rundir/<exp_name>/output_log`.
 There is one log file per particle.